John Stanley 19 June 1355

 A servant located John and summoned him to attend a meeting in Lady Eleanor’s Rooms.

 Ximene caught his arm as he passed her in the corridor.
-‘I am going to the cavern to bathe, it will probably the last time.’
+‘I am going to the cavern to bathe, it will probably be my last chance.

 ‘Are Alyse and Pipa going with you?’